‘Nomadland’ wins PGA Award, cementing front-runner status

 Other awards went to Pixar’s “Soul” for animated film and “My Octopus Teacher” for documentary.

 The awards Wednesday were held virtually and pre-taped for an invite-only audience.
-Opening the ceremony, “Blackish” actor Tracee Ellis Ross said of the show: “This, in and of itself, is an experiment in producing.”
+Opening the ceremony, “Black-ish” actor Tracee Ellis Ross said of the show: “This, in and of itself, is an experiment in producing.”

 Follow AP Film Writer Jake Coyle on Twitter at: http://twitter.com/jakecoyleAP